ubports/docs.ubports.com/humanguide/design-concepts/design-philosophy.rst

 Suru meaning
 ------------

-Here at Ubuntu we believe that everyone should have access to free, reliable, and trusted software that can be shared and developed by anyone.
+Here at Ubports we believe that everyone should have access to free, reliable, and trusted software that can be shared and developed by anyone.
 This has paved the way to allow the community to grow and prosper with freedom trust and collaboration.
-This integral belief has been translates into our design philosophy called Suru.
+This integral belief has been translated into our design philosophy called Suru.

-- Suru stems from the Ubuntu brand values alluding to Japanese culture.
+- Suru items from the UTouch values alluding to Japanese culture.

 - The design of Suru is inspired by origami, because it give us a solid and tangible foundation.